How to get from Tirana to Saranda in 2022 (bus routes + times!)

 Arriving into Saranda

-The buses make a few stops on the arrival into Saranda but ultimately terminate at the Friendship Park (Google maps location), which is a short walk to the beach and is close to most of Saranda’s attractions.
+The buses make a few stops on their arrival into Saranda but ultimately terminate at the Friendship Park (Google maps location), which is a short walk to the beach and is close to most of Saranda’s attractions.

 Where to stay in Saranda